 Using a Single Customer View for Marketing Segmentation

-However, with a true single customer view (SCV) like Bloomreach’s to track your customer data, you can use RFM analysis to segment, while also utilizing advanced predictive capabilities.
-With the SCV updating customer data profiles in real time, you can even craft automated strategies to span the entire customer lifecycle from Visitor to Champion.
+You can use RFM analysis to segment your audience while also utilizing advanced predictive capabilities.
+With customer data profiles updating in real time, you can even craft automated strategies to span the entire customer lifecycle from visitor to champion.
 You can also use predictive analytics to enhance your campaigns.

-You can automate specific campaigns for each segment.
-Look at your lowest-tier segment.
-For us, that’s our Engaged Visitors.
+With this use case in place, you can automate specific campaigns for each segment.
+First, we’ll look at the lowest-tier segment.
+For this example, that’s our engaged visitors.

 Key Takeaways for Customer Segmentation

-- Segmentation is a crucial part of creating an e-commerce company that works optimally
+- Segmentation is a crucial part of creating a modern e-commerce company.

-- Cohort analysis is a method of spotting patterns in historical data; it’s a quick way to isolate groups of data to find out what’s working and what isn’t
+- Cohort analysis is a method of spotting patterns in historical data, offering a quick way to isolate groups of data to find out what’s working and what isn’t.

-- Bloomreach uses the real-time data capabilities of their Single Customer View to add insight to the pre-defined segments of an RFM analysis, enabling predictive capabilities.
-With these insights, Bloomreach can automate campaigns to move users through the customer lifecycle from Visitor to Champion.
+- Bloomreach Engagement uses the real-time data capabilities of our single customer view to add insight to the predefined segments of an RFM analysis, enabling predictive capabilities.
+With these insights, Bloomreach can automate campaigns to move users through the customer lifecycle from visitor to champion.